Cape Cod Rail Trail: Expansion and development

-In April 2018, Massachusetts DCR awarded a contract for the design and construction of a 2-mile northern extension of the rail trail from the current terminus at LeCount Hollow Road to Route 6 near turnoff to Wellfleet Center.
-This extension will follow the former railroad grade.
-As part of this project, the state has purchased a former campground and renovated it.
-The new Wellfleet Hollow Campground opened in May 2019.

 Efforts to extend the bike path from the Wellfleet trailhead north to Provincetown have been under discussion for many years.
 Four possible routes were identified in 2011: a scenic corridor through the National Seashore, a share-the-road corridor of back roads west of Route 6, a corridor that follows the former railroad right of way (some of which is now privately owned), and a route that would take the bike path north along a power line right of way from South Wellfleet into Truro and then along Route 6 into Provincetown.
+Construction has largely been halted past Wellfleet as of 2023.

 Westward expansion is planned to Route 132.

 In 2024, MassTrails grants for Phase 3 construction in Yarmouth and Barnstable, and Phase 4 design in Barnstable to the Sandwich town line, were awarded.

 Crossings

 All crossings in Barnstable County, Massachusetts.